felixjchen/ECC-Cache/README.md

 - clients are healthy for the duration of a transacation

 ## Todo overall
-- common config files
-- common cli
 - error handling
 - integration tests

 ## Todo replication
-- error handling
-- integration tests
-- Storage seperate
-- Storage brings only value into mem
 - client
+- Storage hard state

 ## Todo ecc
 - optomistic concurrency writes
-- restore
+- restore (no in flight transactions?)
-- config files
 - better timeout